yunsmall/usbipdcpp/README.md

-   A usbip server which can be used at termux in non-root Android device, execute it by `termux-usb -e /path/to/termux_libusb_server /dev/bus/usb/xxx/xxx` For the usage of termux-usb, you can refer to the relevant documentation on the official Termux website.
+   A usbip server which can be used at termux in non-root Android device, execute it by `termux-usb -e /path/to/termux_libusb_server /dev/bus/usb/xxx/xxx`

+   It uses the default port of usbip which is 3240.
+Enter any thing to exit.

+   For the usage of termux-usb, you can refer to the relevant documentation on the official Termux website.

 ---